zenobio93/seat-docs/docs/admin_guides/role_based_access_control.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

-# Role Based Access Control
+# Role-Based Access Control

 ## Introduction
-SeAT supports configuring user access control by means of [Role-based Access Control].
+SeAT supports configuring user access control by means of [role-based access control] (RBAC).
 This allows for SeAT administrators to granularly control who has access to what based on which roles a SeAT user has.

 ## Definitions
-This section aims to clear up the definitions used in the SeAT RBAC (Role-based Access Control) implementation.
+This section aims to clear up the definitions used in the SeAT RBAC implementation.

 * **User**
 A SeAT user account.
 This can be either a user account that was created in SeAT itself, or an automatically created account based on SSO.
 The only difference between the accounts is that with an SSO account, SeAT has no idea what the accounts password is.
 Otherwise, everything else is exactly the same.